orvi-tmp/learning-c-with-pebble/chapter06.md

 [You can find starting code for Project 6.3 here.](https://cloudpebble.net/ide/import/github/programming-pebble-in-c/project-6-3)  This project asks you to work with drawing text.

 Examine the starting code for this project.
-In its current state, the code will not run, because `graphics_layer_update_callback` calls a function that you have define that is not in the code.
+In its current state, the code will not run, because `graphics_layer_update_callback` calls a function that you must define that is currently not in the code.
 The initial code calls this function `fill_the_rectangle` and sends it two parameters: width and height.

 Add this function to the code.
-This function should draw a rectangle of a given size (width and height) with as much of text as possible with a font specification sent as a parameter.
+This function should draw a rectangle of a given size (width and height) with as much text as possible using the font specification sent as a parameter.
 You will need to design the name of the function, the parameters, and the code.
 Repeat the text several times if necessary.

 In order to draw the text, you will need to use several functions.
 First, you will likely need the size on the screen that the text will take up.
 You can get this as: